jazzsequence/Update-Shaming/hacking.md

 * **Translations** - Translators should feel free to make the captions their own in a way that makes the most sense in their language.
 There should not be any requirement (or assumption of a requirement) that the captions are "set in stone" and can't be different than their source.
 All other translatable strings should be handled normally.

+* **Global Definitions** - Global definitions are used so as to not keep runing the same code to set variables for various year checks.

 ##Code Organization
 * Plugin framework pulled from Tom McFarlin's [WordPress Plugin Boilerplate](https://github.com/tommcfarlin/WordPress-Plugin-Boilerplate), with most of the code living in `class-update-shaming.php`.
 * Admin page is located in `views/admin.php`.